guia78/BottiOpenData/README.md

 * The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALD saw that will be required to authorize the bot and send requests to the Bot API
 * Use the server Linux with Lamp (Php version 7.4 or higher with support for curl, apt-get install php5-curl and /etc/init.d/apache2 restart), mysql 5.5 or higher and apache)
 * Insert in config.php the Token, user and pwd user mysql and define the path of INFO_PHOTO e SEND_PHOTO
-* If this is your first install rename config.sample.php to config.php
+* If this is your first install rename complete the config.php
 * For ability mcrypt at php launch in the bash: "php5enmod mcrypt" and restart Apache or Server.
 This is very important for login in Sbot management.
 * Use ScriptSQLCreateTable.sql in folder fileFroStartingUse and install in your server Mysql (launch in DB telegram the instruction sql).
 * In /etc/rc.local your server Linux insert (in two row):